Winston-Salem Live Music Guide

 In the heart of Old Salem, Muddy Creek pairs a beloved restaurant with an intimate concert venue.
 The "Listening Room" offers a rare chance to see national talent in a cozy, 60-seat space.
 Specializing in acoustic folk, bluegrass, and old-time acts, weekend shows frequently sell out.
 Booking online is suggested, though remaining tickets are sold at the door.

 Note: The venues above are just a sampling of Winston-Salem’s live music scene.
-Breweries are also a great bet (more on that below), while additional options can be found just outside the city in places like Clemmons and Kernersville.
+Breweries are also a great bet (more on that below).
 Other in-town spots that often feature music include:

 - Bar Nola